Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

 Massive access problem is a generalization of the traditional multiple access problem to a massively large number of transmitters.
 This formulation adopts the common assumption of the multiple access problem, that the messages are chosen independently at the transmitters, and hence, two simultaneously active users are highly unlikely to transmit the same message.
 As a consequence, the goal at the receiver at each point in time reduces to estimating the number of active users, and decoding those many messages without necessarily associating them to particular devices.
 However, when devices are collaborating for a common task, such as distributed learning, their messages can be highly correlated.
 In this case, the assumption of each transmitter sending a different message is not valid any more, and the receiver must not only decide which messages were transmitted by the active transmitters, but also by how many transmitters.

-Consider, for example, the \gls{feel} problem mentioned above.
-In the AirComp solution, the model updates are directly modulated to the amplitude of the transmitted symbols; however, this creates several problems: First, this requires strict synchronisation among the devices, and some of the gains will be lost in the case of misalignments.
-Second, AirComp assumes continuous amplitude modulation, which is not possible in most practical communication systems, and may lead to problems such as power amplifier saturation or high peak-to-average power ratio.
-Last, but not least, the AirComp requires sending one channel symbol for each model dimension, which requires a very large bandwidth when training large models.

-In \cite{Qiao:ISIT:23}, an alternative digital scheme is proposed for efficient FEEL which employs the idea of unsourced massive access \cite{Polyanskiy:ISIT:17}.
-In this approach, each device first vector quantizes its model update, which is then mapped to a channel codeword.
+For example, in the AirComp solution for the \gls{feel} problem, the model updates are directly modulated to the amplitude of the transmitted symbols.
+This creates several problems.
+First, it requires strict synchronisation among devices.
+Second, it assumes continuous amplitude modulation, which is not possible in most practical communication systems, and may lead to problems such as power amplifier saturation or high peak-to-average power ratio.
+Last, but not least, AirComp requires sending one channel symbol for each model dimension, which corresponds to a very large bandwidth when training large models.
+In \cite{Qiao:ISIT:23}, an alternative digital scheme is proposed for efficient FEEL, based on~\gls{uma} \cite{Polyanskiy:ISIT:17}.
+Each device first vector quantizes its model update, which is then mapped to a channel codeword.
 Only a small subset of the devices may be active at each round, but this is not a problem since the PS is not interested in the identity of the active devices, as long as each device is active sufficiently often to contribute to the learning process.
-Therefore, unsourced massive access techniques can be used here to detect which updates are transmitted by the devices at each round, to be aggregated by the \gls{ps}.
-However, since the model updates at the devices are correlated, several active devices can transmit the same codeword.
+Therefore, \gls{uma} techniques can be used here to detect which updates are transmitted by the devices at each round, to be aggregated by the \gls{ps}.
+However, due to correlation of the model updates, several active devices can transmit the same codeword.
 Hence, in addition to detecting the active messages, the PS should also count by how many active transmitters each message is transmitted.